 Rwandan Hutu militia commander killed in eastern Congo - army

-GOMA, Democratic Republic of Congo, Sept 18 (Reuters) - Democratic Republic of Congo's army said on Wednesday it had killed Sylvestre Mudacumura, the commander of a Rwandan Hutu militia who is wanted for war crimes by the International Criminal Court.
+GOMA, Democratic Republic of Congo, Sept 18 (Reuters) - Democratic Republic of Congo's army said on Wednesday it had killed Sylvestre Mudacumura, the commander of a Rwandan Hutu militia who is wanted by the International Criminal Court.

 Mudacumura, who has led the Democratic Forces for the Liberation of Rwanda (FDLR) for years, was killed overnight in eastern Congo's Rutshuru territory, army spokesman Richard Kasonga said.